-RideKC is proud to employee many veterans, now serving Kansas City as bus operators, mechanics, office workers and more.
-Below are profiles of three veterans curently working for Kansas City Area Transportation Authority.
+RideKC is proud to employ many veterans, now serving Kansas City as bus operators, mechanics, office workers and more.
+Below are profiles of three veterans working for Kansas City Area Transportation Authority.

 My proudest moment was when I became a sergeant.
 You endure years of training including self-development training in order to become a great leader.
 Soldiers look to you to solve their personal and professional issues.
 There is a sense of satisfaction when you can solve an issue and make that positive change in someone’s life or lifestyle.

 Being a veteran means honor, duty, courage, respect, perseverance, selfless service and integrity.

 It also means great sacrifice.
 You sacrifice years of your life for the privilege of obeying orders from those of higher rank than you.
 It means you were willing to fight and die in service to this country while being separated from friends, family and loved ones.
 It meant giving up control of your life to others and having to trust your well-being to them.
 It meant risking life and limb and potential permanent injury, either to complete a task, help your buddies fighting alongside you, or just in doing what you were supposed to do.
 Finally, being a veteran means fighting for people that can’t fight for themselves while serving as a soldier or as a civilian.

 Every Veterans Day, I take my family to Fort Leavenworth Cemetery.
 We help clean and post flags on all of the graves.
 If they need volunteers, I will dawn my dress uniform and help with funerals that have no families present.